 When reviewing courses, the GE Committee typically considers how well a course accords with the description of the subject area in EO1100.
 Area F is unusual in that outcomes are included in the CSU General Education Breadth Requirements and courses must meet a minimum of 3 out of 5 of those outcomes.
-We do not currently have Ethnic Studies learning outcomes in the Cal Maritime GELOs, so the committee only reviews whether or not the proposed courses meet that CSU-wide learning outcomes for Area F.
+We do not currently have Ethnic Studies learning outcomes in the Cal Maritime GELOs, so the committee only reviews whether or not the proposed courses meet that CSU-wide Area F outcomes.

 CSU Area F Learning Outcomes GE Committee Discussion Notes Outcome 1: Analyze and articulate concepts such as race and racism, racialization, ethnicity, equity, ethno-centrism, eurocentrism, white supremacy, self-determination, liberation, decolonization, sovereignty, imperialism, settler colonialism, and anti-racism as analyzed in any one or more of the following: Native American Studies, African American Studies, Asian American Studies, and Latina and Latino American Studies.
 Committee unanimously agreed the course clearly met this outcome.
 Outcome 2: Apply theory and knowledge produced by Native American, African American, Asian American, and/or Latina and Latino American communities to describe the critical events, histories, cultures, intellectual traditions, contributions, lived-experiences and social struggles of those groups with a particular emphasis on agency and group-affirmation.
 Committee unanimously agreed the course clearly met this outcome.
 Outcome 3: Critically analyze the intersection of race and racism as they relate to class, gender, sexuality, religion, spirituality, national origin, immigration status, ability, tribal citizenship, sovereignty, language, and/or age in Native American, African American, Asian American, and/or Latina and Latino American communities.
 Committee unanimously agreed the course clearly met this outcome.
 Outcome 4: Critically review how struggle, resistance, racial and social justice, solidarity, and liberation, as experienced and enacted by Native Americans, African Americans, Asian Americans and/or Latina and Latino Americans are relevant to current and structural issues such as communal, national, international, and transnational politics as, for example, in immigration, reparations, settler-colonialism, multiculturalism, language policies.
-During the discussion of Outcome 4, the committee asked how Metz envisioned the course dealing with social justice and liberation.
-Metz talked in detail about how she gives "considerable emphasis to the abolitionist movement and contrasts it with similar movements," which she described at length.
-She also alluded to Outcome 5 when she described how her coverage of the abolitionist movement focuses on the production of anti-racist discourse.
+Senk asked Metz how she envisioned the course meeting outcome 4 - the outcome on racial and social justice.
+Metz explained that the course "looked at competing/contrasting models of civil rights movements" and contrasted them with other modes of liberation and self-expression, including black nationalism and the work of Malcolm X and Stokley Carmichael.
+She said that the course did not use a "monolithic definition of social justice but emphasizes historical context."
 Committee agreed the course meets this outcome.
 Outcome 5: Describe and actively engage with anti-racist and anti-colonial issues and the practices and movements in Native American, African American, Asian American and/or Latina and Latino communities and a just and equitable society.
-Senk noted that regarding outcome 5 HIS 100 seems to focus more on "anti-colonial issues" while HIS 101 seems to focus more on "anti-racist" issues.
 Committee agreed the course meets this outcome.